baihuqian/baihuqian.github.io/_posts/2020-12-17-lambda-based-cdk-custom-resource-with-input-and-output.md

 Therefore, as a rule of thumb, if your custom resource relates to a resource, you must return the unique identifier in `PhysicalResourceId` and make sure to handle replacement properly.
 In my example, the Lambda function always return the name of the DynamoDB table as `PhysicalResourceId` and do not disable the DynamoDB stream even on `Delete`.

 ## On Singleton Lambda Function
-Many times we use Custom Resources in reusable constructs to perform the same operations on multiple resources.
+If the Custom Resource is created multiple times to perform the same operation on multiple resources.
 When defining resources for a custom resource provider, you will likely want to define them as a stack _singleton_ so that only a single instance of the provider is created in your stack and which is used by all custom resources of that type.
 A typical technique is the have a unique ID for the custom resource provider that can be looked up by `stack.node.tryFindChild(uniqueId)`.
 For example, the following function creates or returns the previously-defined provider:

 ```typescript
 getOrCreateDdbStreamCustomProvider(scope: Construct): customresources.Provider {